spring-epfl/spring22-TomDemont/README.md

 ## User (admin) guide

-The admin account should be created directly on the server side.
+If you use the script described in [test db population](#test-db-population), you will already have an admin account named `admin` with password `admin`.
+Otherwise, the admin account should be created directly on the server side.
 This can be done with:

 ```bash
 flask shell